replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Requirements

-The following are requirements for configuring a NFS as the storage destination:
+The following prerequisites must be met to configure NFS as the storage destination:

+* Review the limitations and considerations.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up and Use Snapshots_.
+* Install and configure Velero.
+See [Installing and Configuring Velero](snapshots-venerlo-installing-config).
 * The NFS server must be configured to allow access from all the nodes in the cluster.

 * The NFS directory must be writable by the user:group 1001:1001.